solution-loisir/markdown-it-eleventy-img/README.md

 ```
 By default, images are rendered using the `generateHTML` function from the eleventy-img plugin with the `whitespaceMode` "to strip the whitespace from the output of the `<picture>` element (a must-have for use in markdown files)" ([reference](https://www.11ty.dev/docs/plugins/image/#use-this-in-your-templates)).

-You can add an options object to override eleventy-img defaults and attributes.
+You can add an options object to override eleventy-img defaults, add global attributes or provide your own custom rendering.

 ## Using options